gergme/speedtest_graph/README.md

 ##### Requirements
 * Docker w/ docker-compose installed
-* The docker-compose.yml references Dockerfiles, I recommend you run your container from a local repository, start one with `docker run -d -p 5000:5000 --restart=always --name registry registry:2`
-* Review the files (Would you really run things random strangers post online without doing this?)
+* Review the files and modify as you see fit (Would you really run things random strangers post online without doing this?)

 ##### Howto
 ```